OpenStackOnRaPi/ostackinstall/README.md

 </p>

 > [!Note]
-> In our TP-Link switches, after restoring factory settings, we log in with userneme=admin, passwd=admin and the password change is forced upon the first login.
+> In our TP-Link switches, after restoring factory settings, we log in with username=admin, password=admin and the password change is forced upon the first login.
+The management portal of the switch is intuitive.
+To access it, you can use a Web browser or (on Windows) _Easy Smart Configuration Utility_ application.
+You can download the guides and the utility from [here](https://www.tp-link.com/pl/support/download/tl-sg105pe/).

 Now you can proceed to subsection 3.ii.